 While the former is set for longer periods and reflect the ultimate goal of your website or app, the latter defines major steps and events between product versions releases.

-Themes (goals).
-For instance, you’re building a mobile application for food delivery.
-Then, your theme might be “Users sign up to the platform fast and easy.
-It’s vital to make your message plain and comprehensible so that everyone understands it.
-To make your goal more meaningful, you can add some data proving your idea.
+Make your goal/theme clear and comprehensible so that everyone understands it.
+To make your goal more meaningful, add some data proving your idea.

 The next level-down is stories, development tasks that are performed under a certain epic.
-The registration procedure via Google and Facebook requires changes in design, front-end and back-end flows.
+For example, implementation of the investor registration on a crowdfunding platform requires design, front-end and back-end work.